Chart Color Schemes

 Ellenbrook's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data for Ellenbrook indicates a relatively positive health profile with a low prevalence of common health conditions among its general population.
-However, the prevalence is higher than the national average among older, at-risk cohorts.
+Health data shows relatively positive health outcomes for Ellenbrook residents.
+The prevalence of common health conditions is quite low among the general population but higher than the national average in older, at-risk cohorts.

-The rate of private health cover in Ellenbrook is approximately 51% of the total population (~10,966 people), slightly lower than the Greater Perth average of 54.1%.
-Mental health issues and asthma are the most common medical conditions in the area, affecting 8.9% and 8.3% of residents respectively.
-A total of 70.5% of Ellenbrook residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Perth.
-The area has 12.2% of residents aged 65 and over (2,623 people).
-Health outcomes among seniors in Ellenbrook present some challenges that require more attention than the broader population.
+Private health cover stands at approximately 51% of the total population (~10,966 people), slightly lagging behind the average SA2 area's rate of 54.1%.
+The most common medical conditions are mental health issues and asthma, affecting 8.9 and 8.3% of residents respectively.
+A total of 70.5% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Perth.
+There are 12.2% of residents aged 65 and over (2,623 people).
+Health outcomes among seniors present some challenges that require more attention than the broader population.

 Frequently Asked Questions - Health